 This is a top grading Tibet group tour that specially designed for those enthusiastic travelers to have insight Tibetan plateau experiences.
 By following the footstep of devoted pilgrims to the far-west Tibetan plateau and trekking around the mystical Mt.Kailash is pilgrimage destinations of Buddhism, Bon, Hindu and Jainism since from centuries ago.
-Gangkar Ti-se is the Tibetan name for Mt.Kailash and it is the prime focus of traveling in the western Tibet, with high of 6,714m, it is clearly distinguished from the surroundings by its perennial snow cover and people worship it as God’s palace from generation to generation.
+Gangkar Ti-se is the Tibetan name for Mt.Kailash and it is the prime focus of traveling in western Tibet, with a high of 6,714m, it is clearly distinguished from the surroundings by its perennial snow cover and people worship it as God’s palace from generation to generation.

 However, it no longer remains only a pilgrimage destination, but every year hundreds of adventurers gratify by its natural beauties and geographical rareness.
 This is a thrilling journey across the dry and vast plain is one of the most amazing trips in Tibet, this journey takes you to visit the base camp of world’s highest peak of Mt.Everest and travel through the western Tibetan plateau that bounded by Himalaya in the south and Trans-Himalayan in the north, which is the home for sparse lone nomads whose lifestyle remains close to what it has been for centuries.
-This region abounds with wildlife, particularly after the monsoon season (July and August), herds of wild ass, Gazelle, Hodgson’s antelope, Marmot and different species of geese that can be seen along the route.
+This region abounds with wildlife, particularly after the monsoon season (July and August), herds of wild ass, Gazelle, Hodgson’s antelope, Marmot, and different species of geese that can be seen along the route.

 Lhasa Gonggar Airport